A CASTLE IN BROOKLYN, KING ARTHUR

 Album: GO WITH THE DAY

 The intimate and journalistic documentary, A Castle in Brooklyn, King Arthur, filmed over a period of seven years brings us through the doors of the iconic Broken Angel building in Brooklyn, N.Y., and into the lives of its creators, the elderly couple, Arthur and Cynthia Wood.

 The Woods created the 108 foot Broken Angel objet trouvé building as a sculpture and landmark for the community located in a section of Clinton Hill bordering on Bed Stuyvesant, Brooklyn.
-The Broken Angel building was the subject of local and international news specials; photographed by many and served as the backdrop of a film by a well known comedian.
-The Woods were loved by their neighbors who saw the iconic structure as a beacon of freedom and the threat of its destruction as an omen of the disappearance of a way of life and community.
-To many it is the symbol of individuality - to others an opportunity for profit.
+The Broken Angel building is the subject of local and international news specials; photographed by many.
+The Woods are loved by their neighbors who see the iconic structure as a beacon of freedom and the threat of its destruction as an omen of the disappearance of a way of life and community.
+To many it is a symbol of freedom - to others an opportunity for profit.

 Filmmaker, Tyler A. Chase renders the Woods’ story as one both magical and heart wrenching; following them through triumphs, judicial blunders, injustice, evictions, and comedic moments all the while inspired by the indomitable spirit of visionary artist and creator of the Broken Angel, Arthur Wood.

-The uniqueness of this film lies in the diversity of the individuals involved with the Woods, the narrative style in which it’s told; the animation of the evictions and the encapsulation of their anguish into enactments.
+The uniqueness of this film lies in the diversity of the individuals involved with the Woods, the narrative style in which it’s told; the animation of the evictions and the encapsulation of their anguish into a chilling enactment.

 Finding the Truth